Pfaff Motorsports

 Pfaff Motorsports is a Canadian sports car racing team based in Toronto that currently competes in the GTD Pro class of the IMSA SportsCar Championship.
+The team began racing in the Rothmans Porsche Challenge in 1986, winning the championship in 1988 with Scott Goodyear.
+The Pfaff Group brought Pfaff Motorsports in-house in 2014.

 Background

 Current president and CEO of Pfaff Automotive Partners Chris Pfaff, who assumed control in 1986, is the son of the founder Hans J. Pfaff, who created the Volkswagen dealership H.J.
 Pfaff Motors in 1964, adding Porsche in 1966.
 General Manager Steve Bortolotti held a role in Pfaff Tuning before assuming his current role as GM of Motorsport.

 The team joined the IMSA WeatherTech SportsCar Championship in 2019, following a more than 50 year history in North American Cup-class racing.
 The Pfaff Group brought Pfaff Motorsports in-house in 2014 and appointed General Manager Steve Bortolotti in February 2015.
 In 2016 President and CEO of Pfaff Automotive Partners Chris Pfaff was inducted into the Canadian Motorsport Hall of Fame for the role he has played in the development of a long list of notable Canadian racers.